 A place to call home

 The kitchen is working out ok.
 It's not nearly as well equipped as we've grown accustomed to.
 But, we're slowly gathering some necessities.
-We love that we have a washer/dryer combo so don't have to do 4 flights of stairs each time we need to do laundry.
+We love that we have a washer/dryer combo s

 The neighborhood is really great.
 We've got everything we need within a 10 minute walk.
 We've got a little outdoor market in the back alley, a fish stand, a flower shop, a pharmacy, many Korean restaurants, several foreign restaurants (spanish, mexican, thai, japanese, italian, chinese, french and more), bakeries, a tailor, a barber shop and so much more.
 It's really great and it's a fun to see the mix of foreigners who also live nearby.
 And for as complicated as adjusting to a new life in a country where you don't speak the language can be, in someways it's a lot simpler.